 Affiliate links are in every True Love Scam Recovery article.
 Clicks on these links provide minor compensation to keep the site running. www.truelovescam.com and its agents are not licensed as attorneys, medical doctors, psychiatrists, psychologists, or therapists.
 See the entire and full True Love Scam Recovery Privacy Policy and Legal Agreement and Disclaimer here.
 Thank you.

-we reach a moment when we want to
+When we see through the façade we reach a moment when we want to breakaway and end it.

 Ending it with a narcissist or a sociopath is a very scary hell of its own.
 They seem so all-powerful and in control.
 In truth, sociopaths’ lives are shallow and transparent.
 They fall apart as we begin to glimpse their empty souls.
 The scary part is what they do to hang on.